Skip to content

 Annual reconciliation uses Form MW508, due 31st January each year.
 Employers filing 25 or more W-2 or 1099 forms must file electronically.
 Source: Maryland employer withholding guide, 2026.

-A named Teamed in-house payroll specialist handles all withholding calculation, remittance timing, and MW508 annual reconciliation for your Maryland employees.
+A real HR and legal expert with deep local employment-law expertise handles all withholding calculation, remittance timing, and MW508 annual reconciliation for your Maryland employees.
 Compliance monitoring runs automatically on our platform: payment deadlines tracked, filing frequencies reviewed annually as your payroll grows, MW507 changes picked up in real time.
 You don't manage four different payment deadlines; we do, on one platform, one invoice.
 If you want a structured advisory call to review your Maryland withholding setup, that's included.

 How do I register for Maryland unemployment insurance as an employer?